ssmirr/appdev-chapters/string.md

 ### to_i

 Sometimes you have a string that contains a number, usually input from a user, and want to do math on it. `to_i` will attempt to convert a `String` object into an `Integer` object.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055570/9e0d4bf6a7c462730fb6af44c352bc36"></iframe>

 ### strip

-`strip` removes all leading and trailing whitespace
+`strip` removes all leading and trailing whitespace.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055572/55951eda552514e8e7ec0b70dcbaf8c9"></iframe>